Friday, May 24, 2024

 No More Excuses: All Works in Progress

 Most of us work for years on a project.
 Some finish.
-Others end up banishing it in to the metaphorical drawer.
+Others end up banishing it into the metaphorical drawer.
 This workshop is designed to get your project closer to finished.
 Whether it’s fiction, non-fiction, or memoir, we will work together to move your book toward the finish line.
 We’ll talk about character development (real or imagined), story structure, outlining, and setting up reasonable mileposts.
 This will be a “no more excuses” bootcamp.
 Let’s get your book moving!

 Clif Travers is a writer and visual artist living in Portland, Maine where he’s an editor of Portland Magazine.
 His writing has been featured in numerous journals and his collection of linked stories, The Stones of Riverton, was published by Down East Books in 2023.
 Clif received his MFA in creative writing from Stonecoast at the University of Southern Maine.
 He also teaches writing at the Gloucester Writers Center, Maine Writers and Publishers Alliance, and Maine Media.